FACTBOX-Key economic policy stances of Japan's next PM candidates - NewsBreak

 FACTBOX-Key economic policy stances of Japan's next PM candidates

-TOKYO, Sept 3 (Reuters) - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said on Friday he would step down, setting the stage for his replacement as premier and heightening uncertainty on the outlook for economic policy.
+Sept 8 (Reuters) - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, setting the stage for a new premier and raising questions about the outlook for economic policy.

-Below are the key economic policy views of the candidates to become Japan’s next prime minister.
+Below are the key economic policy views of candidates who may become Japan’s next prime minister.

 FUMIO KISHIDA

-A former foreign minister with experience as a banker, Kishida has said that if he were to become ruling party head, fiscal consolidation would be a major policy pillar.
+A former foreign minister with experience as a banker, Kishida had previously said if he were to become leader, fiscal consolidation would be a major pillar of policy.

-He has also voiced doubts over the Bank of Japan’s prolonged ultra-loose monetary policy.
-In 2018, Kishida said the BOJ must start thinking about when to normalise monetary policy as “few people think the current easing can go on forever.”
+He has also voiced doubts over the Bank of Japan’s (BOJ) prolonged ultra-loose monetary policy, saying in 2018 stimulus cannot last forever.

-With the economy staggering from the COVID-19 pandemic, Kishida said on Thursday Japan must maintain ultra-low interest rates for now and deploy a fiscal stimulus package worth “tens of trillions of yen.”
+With the economy suffering from the COVID-19 pandemic, Kishida told a news conference laying out his economic policy on Wednesday that the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.

+He told a magazine on Monday that Japan needed a fiscal stimulus package of more than 30 trillion yen ($272 billion).

 SANAE TAKAICHI

-A former internal affairs minister and a close associate of Abe, Takaichi has said she would deploy a remodelled version of “Abenomics”, including bold monetary easing.
+A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of “Abenomics” including bold monetary easing.

-In a recent interview with domestic media, Takaichi said Japan should freeze a goal for achieving a balanced budget until inflation hits the central bank’s 2% target, so that both fiscal and monetary policies are expansionary.
+Takaichi, referring to her economic vision as “Sanaenomics”, told a news conference Japan should freeze a goal for achieving a primary budget surplus, excluding new bond sales and debt-servicing costs, until inflation hits the central bank’s 2% target, so that both fiscal and monetary policies are kept expansionary.

+“Sanaenomics has three pillars of bold monetary easing, fiscal spending and crisis-control investment,” Takaichi said.
+“We’ll mobilise all of them to achieve the 2% inflation target.”

+While calling for a swift compilation and enactment of an extra budget to fund economic stimulus, Takaichi said there was no need to lower the sales tax rate from 10%.

-She also said Japan should issue more government bonds to pay for investment in growth areas, because it “does not need to worry about defaulting on its debt” given low borrowing costs and the central bank’s ability to print money.
+She said earlier Japan should issue more government bonds to fund investment in growth areas because it does not need to worry about defaulting on its debt given current low borrowing costs and the central bank’s ability to keep printing money.

 TARO KONO

-As head of a ruling party panel on administrative reform in 2017, Kono urged the BOJ to communicate more clearly on an exit strategy from ultra-loose policy.
-He said the longer the BOJ keeps expanding its balance sheet, “the more difficult it would be to exit.”
+As head of a ruling party panel on administrative reform in 2017, Kono urged the BOJ to communicate more clearly an exit strategy from ultra-loose policy.
+He said the longer the BOJ keeps expanding its balance sheet, “the more difficult it would be to exit”.

 SHIGERU ISHIBA